aspose-3d/Aspose.3D-Doc-md/english/net/release-notes/release-notes-2022/aspose-3d-for-net-22-5-release-notes/_index.md

 {{< /highlight >}}

-If old code attaches multiple data in VertexElementUserData, now should use multiple VertexElementUserData.
+If old code attaches multiple data in `VertexElementUserData`, now should use multiple `VertexElementUserData`.

-With this API changes, we can support convert VertexElementUserData to TriMesh or even exported to glTF:
+With this API changes, we can support convert `VertexElementUserData` to `TriMesh` or even exported to glTF:

 Example code: